The Dubliners: Success

 The Dubliners became well known, not just in Ireland but also as pioneers for Irish folk in Europe and also (though less successful) in the United States.
 Their 1967 recordings of "Seven Drunken Nights" and "The Black Velvet Band" were released on the fledgling Major Minor label, and were heavily promoted on pirate radio station Radio Caroline.
 The result was that both records reached the top 20 in the UK singles chart.
-A third single, "Maids When You're Young Never Wed an Old Man" reached number 43 in December 1967.
+A third single, "Maids When You're Young Never Wed an Old Man" reached No. 43 in December 1967.
 It was their last UK hit single till they recorded with The Pogues in 1987.

 In 1974, Ronnie Drew decided to quit the band, to spend more time with his family.
 He was replaced with Jim McCann.
 Before joining the band McCann had a TV show in the early seventies called The McCann man.
 He is best known for his incarnations of "Carrickfergus", Makem's "Four Green Fields", and "Lord of the Dance".
 He stayed with the band until 1979 when he left to start a solo career; then Ronnie Drew rejoined the band.
 First Ronnie went to Norway to record two songs in the Norwegian language with the Norwegian band Bergeners.

 The Dubliners also gained popularity amongst famous musicians such as Bob Dylan, Roy Orbison, Jimi Hendrix and Pink Floyd's drummer Nick Mason, who were all self-proclaimed Dubliners fans.

 In the 1960s, The Dubliners sang rebel songs such as "The Old Alarm Clock", "The Foggy Dew" and "Off to Dublin in the Green".
 However, the conflict in Northern Ireland from 1969 onwards led them to drop most of these from their repertoire.
 They resumed performing such songs occasionally towards the end of their career.
-They have also recorded satirical protest songs against nuclear weapons such as The Button Pusher and Protect and Survive, feminist songs such as Don't Get Married, and socialist songs such as Joe Hill.
+They have also recorded satirical protest songs against nuclear weapons such as "The Button Pusher" and "Protect and Survive," feminist songs such as "Don't Get Married," and socialist songs such as "Joe Hill."

 On 8 February 2012, The Dubliners received a "Lifetime Achievement Award" at the 2012 BBC Radio 2 Folk Awards.